eik-lib/website/docs/server/server.md

 ## Production setup

-`@eik/service` also includes a [Fastify](https://www.fastify.dev/) plugin.
-This makes it flexible and easy to set up a production Eik service.
+`@eik/service` also includes a [Fastify](https://www.fastify.dev/) plugin, so you can configure and extend the Eik service to fit your needs.

-In this example we set up an Eik server using the local file system to store uploads.
-If you need other another storage solution [you can use or implement a different sink](/docs/server/sink).
+In this example we set up an Eik server using the local file system for storage.
+[Use or implement a different sink](/docs/server/storage/) if you need other another storage solution.

 Create a new project and install the required dependencies